Healthdirect Free Australian health advice you can count on.

 What is a PET scan?

-A PET (positron emission tomography) scan is an imaging test that uses radioactive material to diagnose a variety of diseases.
-Doctors use it to find tumours, diagnose heart disease, brain disorders and other conditions.
-A PET scan provides a picture of the body working, not just a picture of its structure, like some other scans.
+A positron emission tomography (PET) scan is an imaging test that uses radioactive material to diagnose, monitor and treat a variety of conditions and diseases.
+Doctors use it to find tumours, diagnose heart disease and brain disorders and other conditions.
+A PET scan shows how the body is working, unlike other scans, which only show its structure.

 How do PET scans work?

-If you have a PET scan, you’ll be given an injection of a small amount of short-acting radioactive liquid, known as a tracer.
-The one most commonly used is FDG (fluorodeoxyglucose).
-FDG is a simple sugar — it’s glucose that has been radiolabelled, and it gives off energy in the body, which can be seen by the scanner.
+During a PET scan, you are injected with a small amount of short-acting radioactive liquid, known as a tracer.
+The one most used is fluorodeoxyglucose (FDG).
+FDG is a simple sugar (glucose) that has been radiolabelled.
+This means that it gives off energy in the body which can be seen by the scanner.

-The rate that the sugar is taken up by the body’s tissues provides an indication of how active the tissue is.
-For example, cancer cells grow quickly, which needs a lot of energy, and hence a lot of sugar.
-This increased uptake of sugar makes them show up as bright hot spots on the scan.
+The rate at which sugar is taken up by the body’s tissues gives an indication of how active the tissue is.
+For example, cancer cells grow quickly, so they need a lot of energy, and therefore a lot of sugar.
+This increased uptake of sugar makes them show up as bright ‘hot spots’ on the scan.

-Healthy tissue also uses more sugar than unhealthy tissue, so an area where there is little tracer may indicate unhealthy tissue or reduced blood flow.
+Healthy tissue also uses more sugar than unhealthy tissue.
+A scan that shows less tracer than expected may indicate unhealthy tissue or reduced blood flow to the area.

-PET scans can be used for many purposes, including:
+PET scans are performed for many reasons, including:

 • finding tumours